QuaackQuaack/Authentication-with-django/README_custom.md

 ## Quick note

 ### Virtual Environment and Installing Django
 In real world, different user have different version of package install in their machine.
 Python and Django are installed globally on our PC so, it will be pain to install and again reinstall everytime.
 In this case, Virtaul Environment is our ally.
 This will help us to create a environment where we can run our project.

 ```python
 python -m venv <.virtual_environment_name>
 ```

-for a while let us keep virtual environmnet name as  .venv, then to activate vitual Environment we need to follow quite different approach for both Unix(Mac) and windows
+let us keep virtual environmnet name as  ***.venv***, then to activate vitual Environment we need to follow quite different approach for both Unix(Mac) and windows

 For Windows
 ```python